 - Households in all socioeconomic and geographical areas are driven by the current food environment to spend the majority of their food budget (around 60%) on unhealthy food and drinks.

-- The increase in household income for welfare dependent families due to the coronavirus economic support package in 2020 meant purchasing a healthy diet became 29% more affordable than previously (2).
+- When household income for welfare dependent families increased due to the coronavirus economic support package in 2020, purchasing a healthy diet became 29% more affordable than previously (Lee, Patay et al. (2021))

 Note: To better understand and inform policy action on food price and affordability in Australia, the Healthy Diets Australian Standardised Affordability and Pricing (ASAP) method protocol and online tool were developed to compare the cost, cost differential and affordability of current (unhealthy) and recommended (healthy, more equitable and more sustainable) diets in Australia.
 The protocol was finalised through collaborative co-design with over 30 key stakeholders at a national diet cost forum in 2016.
 Unlike many other indicators of the healthiness of food environments, food prices vary by store outlet, location and time, hence summarising results can be challenging.
 Healthy Diets ASAP has been applied in different geographical and socioeconomic locations at different times.